William Poole: Early life

 Poole was born in Sussex County, New Jersey, to parents of English descent.
 In 1832, his family moved to New York City to open a butcher shop in Washington Market, Manhattan.
 Poole became skilled in his father's trade and eventually took over the family store.
-In the 1840s, he worked with the Howard (Red Rover) Volunteer Fire Engine Company #34, on Hudson and Christopher Streets, and started the Washington Street Gang which later became the Bowery Boys.
-During this period in New York, fires were a problem for the city.
-Volunteer fire groups, such as the one Poole was in were important for keeping fires under control.
-These firefighting groups were closely tied with street gangs, and were seen as a public service provided by those groups.
-Throughout the years there was an ongoing rivalry between gangs over who would be the one to extinguish the fire.
-There began a common strategy that the Bowery Boys utilized to ensure that other fire engine companies could not put out the fires.
+In the 1840s, he worked with the Howard (Red Rover) Volunteer Fire Engine Company #34, on Hudson and Christopher Streets, and started the Washington Street Gang, which later became the Bowery Boys.
+During this period in New York, fires were a problem.
+Volunteer fire groups, such as the one Poole was in, were important for keeping fires under control.
+These firefighting groups were closely tied to street gangs and were seen as a public service provided by those groups.
+Over the years, gangs were in an ongoing rivalry over who would be the one to extinguish the fire.
+A common strategy the Bowery Boys used was to ensure that other fire engine companies could not put out the fires.
 Upon hearing the alarm sound indicating that a fire had broken out, a member of the Bowery Boys would find the nearest fire hydrant.
-He would then proceed to flip over an empty barrel upon the hydrant so it could not be seen or used.
-The Bowery Boys would sit on the barrel until his own fire engine arrived.
+He would then flip an empty barrel over onto the hydrant so it could not be seen or used.
+The Bowery Boys would sit on the barrel until their own fire engine arrived.
 Fights over the hydrants would break out, and often the Bowery Boys had no time to actually extinguish the fire.